JulianWinter1124/TradingBotPython/README.md

 If desired, change the settings in /bot/config_manager.py in the *init_vars* method .

 To apply the changes run the bot with the --reconfig argument described in [Running the bot](#running-the-bot).
+Note: You have to run the bot with --reconfig argument at least once.

 ## Running the bot

-Change to the bot directory with:

->cd [your path]/TradingBotPython

 Assuming you already configured the bot, you can run it with the optional arguments: